 How Can I Find Anxiety Support Groups Near Me?

-Updated March 18, 2024by Regain Editorial Team
+Updated October 18, 2024by Regain Editorial Team

-Many people who are living with anxiety take advantage of support groups in their area.
-Support groups can help you connect with others facing similar struggles, gain insight into your condition, get advice for treatment options, and allow you to be open about your feelings without feeling judged or alone.
+Many people who are living with anxiety take advantage of peer-to-peer support groups in their area.
+Support groups can help you connect with others facing similar mental health struggles, gain insight into your condition, get advice for treatment options, and allow you to be open about your feelings without feeling judged or alone.
 If you’re considering joining a support group for anxiety, you may wonder how you can find one near you.
 Based on where you live, there are often many local resources that provide ways for people with anxiety to connect with their peers.
 These resources comprise local, county, and state agencies and mental health organizations, and even everyday people starting groups for support on their own.
 Finding just one support group you can rely on and feel comfortable in can be key to feeling less alone in your journey with anxiety.

 Talking to a therapist can enhance your support group experience